palasthotel/inline-javascript-in-head/readme.txt

 }

 /**
- * Define JavaScript handles to be echoed inline in the html head section via `Inline JavaScript in Head` plugin.
+ * Define JavaScript handles to be echoed inline in the html head section.
  */
 add_filter( 'inline_javascript_in_head_handles', 'my_inline_javascript_in_head_handles', -20 );
 function my_inline_javascript_in_head_handles( $handles ) {